chiayu-wow/2024Fall_projects/README.md

 Statistical comparisons reveal the mean fire spread is much higher in summer, and the median fire spread jumps from 0 in winter to 75 in summer.
 These findings confirm that seasonal variations, particularly temperature and humidity, significantly affect wildfire spread.

+### **Limitation**
+- **Simplified Environmental Variables:** In real wildfire situations, numerous factors such as soil moisture, air pressure, and varying vegetation density influence fire spread.
+Incorporating all these factors into the burn probability calculation is computationally intensive and outside the scope of this project.
+- **Directional Fire Spread:** The simulation considers fire spread in only four cardinal directions (N, S, E, W).
+In reality, fire can spread diagonally or irregularly based on wind eddies, terrain, and fuel availability, which is not captured here.
+- **Static Weather Conditions:** The simulation assumes constant environmental conditions (e.g., wind speed, humidity) throughout a single run.
+Real-world scenarios often involve dynamic changes that significantly alter fire behavior.
+- **Resolution Constraints:** The 50×50 grid, while sufficient for modeling general behavior, limits the granularity of the analysis and may oversimplify smaller-scale variations in vegetation and terrain.
+- **Homogeneous Vegetation:** The model assumes consistent vegetation types within each grid cell.
+Real forests often have mixed vegetation with varying burn rates, which the current simulation does not address.
+- **Absence of Human Intervention:** Factors like fire suppression efforts (e.g., firefighting, controlled burns) and infrastructure (e.g., roads acting as firebreaks) are not included, which limits the applicability of the results to real-world scenarios.

+---

+### **Future Work**
+- **Incorporate More Variables:** Extend the model to include additional environmental factors, such as soil moisture, atmospheric pressure, and vegetation density, to improve realism.
+- **Dynamic Weather Modeling:** Introduce time-varying conditions, such as changing wind speeds, temperature fluctuations, or sudden rainfall, to simulate more realistic wildfire scenarios.
+- **Enhanced Grid Resolution:** Use higher-resolution grids or adaptive grid sizes to capture finer details of terrain, vegetation, and fire spread dynamics.
+- **Diagonal and Irregular Spread:** Expand the propagation logic to account for diagonal spread and irregular patterns influenced by terrain and wind eddies.
+- **Integration of Firefighting Efforts:** Simulate the impact of fire suppression strategies like water drops, firebreaks, and backburning to evaluate their effectiveness under different conditions.
+- **Geospatial Data Integration:** Leverage satellite imagery and geographic information systems (GIS) to simulate specific real-world landscapes and wildfire scenarios.
+- **Scalability and Optimization:** Implement parallel computing or cloud-based simulation methods to handle larger grids and more complex variable interactions efficiently.
+- **Economic and Ecological Analysis:** Extend the model to evaluate the economic costs of wildfire damage, including infrastructure loss and ecological impact, to provide actionable insights for policy-making.
+- **Climate Change Implications:** Investigate the long-term effects of climate change on wildfire dynamics, such as increased fire frequency, intensity, and duration.

 ## Sources
 - [Fire Behavior Measures](https://nwfirescience.org/sites/default/files/publications/FIREFACTS_Measures%20of%20fire%20behavior%20FINAL.pdf)